Mu Koh Surin National Park

 22 types of mammal have been recorded including 12 types of bats such as the Island Flying Fox and the Black-Bearded Tomb Bat.
 Pig-Tailed Macaque and Common Wild Pig are also present.

 There are 6 types of reptile including Indian or Bengal Monitor, Water Monitor, Skink and Reticulated Python.

 Primary rainforest covers most of the park.
 Plants found here include Diospyros malabarica Kostel.
 Beach forest is found in beach areas, with plants such as Barringtonia, Cerbera odollam.
 Mangrove forest is found in the mud areas and the brackish water of Mae Yai Bay.
 Plants found here include Rhizophora apiculata, Rhizophora mucronata and Xylocarpus granatum.

-Surin was granted national park status on 9 July 1981 when it became the 29th national park of Thailand.
+The Surin Islands were granted national park status on 9 July 1981 when it became the 29th national park of Thailand.
 Prior to that there had been much debate about it's future.
 For years the area was of little interest to anyone except for fishing boats sheltering from storms, and small communities of sea gypsies.

 The Moken Sea Gypsies